 Verizon provides cloud computing and data storage services to business customers around the world, including many non-U.S. customers in data centers outside the United States.
 In our prior reports, we advised that we had not received any demands from the United States government for data stored in other countries for the periods covered in those reports.
-Likewise, we did not receive any demands in the United States for data stored in other countries in the first half of 2017.
+Likewise, we did not receive any demands from the United States government for data stored in other countries for data stored in other countries in the first half of 2019.
 Nor do we anticipate that we will receive such a demand going forward.